12pt/kibyn/README.md

 * A => alt

-Anything else (alphanumerical) passed to `ki.create()` will be interpreted as a non-modifier key, but only the last non-modifier will be used in the keybinding.
+Anything else (alphanumerical) passed to `ki.create()` will be interpreted as a non-modifier key, but only the first non-modifier will be used in the keybinding.

+Keys are separated by *any* non-alphanumerical character, so C-M-s makes Ctrl-Meta-s, but CMs makes C. For the sake of future sanity, I'd recommend only using `-`'s to separate characters, as when non-alphanumericals are supported this will be the only way of separating them.

 For example: